jvhaarst/Pacasus/README.md

 Running the software
 --------------------

-The one input file is mandatory: the PacBio read file.
-Through the options the user can specify the file type of the input file (default: fasta), an output file and a log file.
+The PacBio read input file is mandatory, by setting options one can specify the type of input file (default: fasta), the output file and a log file.
 When requested, Pacasus will terminate if the output file already exists.

 Run it by calling:
 - *python pacasus.py |options| readsFile*